erwanastro/cmi_comments/README.md

 The catalog is public, but you need to log with your Google account in order to post some comments.

+The comments are sorted by number of likes on a movie page, and by date on the homepage.

 ## Start the project

 ### Prerequisites